Faurby/as04_g41_lakl_fret_adbe/README.md

         - Name : string(50), required, unique
         - Tasks : many-to-many reference to *Task* entity

+1. Ensure that the `State` property of the `Task` entity is stored as a `string`.
+See: <https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions>.

-1. Implement the `KanbanContext` required for the model above in the `Entities` folder.
+1. Implement the `KanbanContext` required for the model above in the `Entities` project.

-1. Implement and test the `TaskRepository` class.
+1. Implement and test the `ITaskRepository` interface in the `Core` project using the `TaskRepository` class in the `Entities` project.

 #### Notes

-Override the `OnModelCreating` method on the `KanbanContext` and use it to seed your database with data so you can test and implement the `TaskRepository` class.
-See: <https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding> and <https://mockaroo.com/>.

-Ensure that the `State` property of the `Task` entity is stored as a `string`.
-See: <https://docs.microsoft.com/en-us/ef/core/modeling/value-conversions>.
+To test your repository you may want to generate some test data.

+Consider *seeding* or *custom initialization logic*, cf. <https://docs.microsoft.com/en-us/ef/core/modeling/data-seeding> and <https://mockaroo.com/>.

+You may want to ensure that your tests are run in a specific order: <https://docs.microsoft.com/en-us/dotnet/core/testing/order-unit-tests?pivots=xunit>.